 I stayed in two hospitals for over three weeks and then in rehab for another three weeks.

 When I ran for city council, I wondered how I would market myself.
-Back then, Walnut was conservative and predominately Caucasian.
+Back then, Walnut was conservative and predominantly Caucasian.
 How would they receive and support a Chinese guy with a Spanish name?

 I had to find common ground with them, and that was the love of our country.
 The way I showed how I love our country was through my service in the military.
 Those three and a half years in the Army turned my life around.